sqlmartini/aml-compute-shutdown/README.md

 # **Intro**

 This is an example project to automate the shutting down of Azure ML Compute Instances using Azure Functions.
-This is useful from a cost savings perspective to ensure that compute is shut down outside of normal working hours.
+Useful from a cost savings perspective to ensure that compute is shut down outside of normal working hours.

 As of 3/27/2020 the AML Python SDK is the only way to manage Compute Instances as the AML CLI is not currently supported.